dchege711/programming_challenges/advent-of-code/2021/haskell-meta.md

 forward 8
 ```

-... and I parsed it using regular expressions. {{% cite
+... and I parsed it using regular expressions. <a
-HiddingAoC2021-02 %}} used the `Parsing` module, which results in pretty
+id="HiddingAoC2021-02-ParsingInput"></a>{{% cite HiddingAoC2021-02 %}}
-concise code:
+used the `Parsing` module, which results in pretty concise code:

 ```hs
 data Instruction = GoForward Int | GoUp Int | GoDown Int deriving (Show)